rootslab/bolgia/Readme.md

  * every element will be preceded by its index.
  */
 Bolgia#toArray = function ( Object obj [, Boolean recur [, Array result ] ] ) : Array

 /*
+ * Recursively convert an indexed array to an hash/obj.
+ * Array elements are interpreted as a series of key/value pairs;
+ *
+ * NOTE: possible key names collision/overwriting.
+ * NOTE: every nested array will be converted to an obj/hash.
+ */
+Bolgia#toHash = function ( Array array [, Boolean recur [, Array result ] ] ) : Object

+/*
  * Recursively count obj properties, or